Change in Total Jobs

 How are Cayuga and Seneca counties performing?

-Total jobs increased 1.0% in Cayuga County and 0.6% in Seneca County from 2010 to 2011, compared to increases of 1.3% in the nation and 0.9% in the state (excluding NYC).
-Since 2000, jobs have increased 11% in Seneca and 4% in Cayuga, compared to growth of 5% in the state and 6% in the nation.
-The comparison counties varied, with the biggest loss of 6% in Wayne and a gain for 11% in Ontario from 2000 to 2011.
+Total jobs decreased 2% in Cayuga County and nearly 1% in Seneca County from 2008 to 2009, compared to declines of 3% in the nation and 2% in the state (excluding NYC).
+Since 2000, jobs have increased 12% in Seneca and 4% in Cayuga, compared to growth of 4% in the state and 5% in the nation.
+The comparison counties all lost about 2% of their jobs from 2008 to 2009.

 Notes about the data